tytydraco/yessleep/out/My_friend_disappeared_from_an_abandoned_subway_stop_I_found_her_but_she_cant_even_remember_her_name.md

 I went out that night wearing my rawhide coat.
 Self-consciousness was inevitable, with the garment being so rustic and strange.
 I worried people would see me as a weird bumpkin dressed for a southwestern ranch, somehow stranded here in the big city.

 If anyone even noticed my coat, they said nothing.
-Men and women (both) were too busy falling over themselves to buy my drinks.
+Men and women (both) were too busy falling over themselves to buy me drinks.
 A wardrobe critique was not in the works.

 I went to a club I’d always been too intimidated to even get in the queue for.
 You know the kind of place I’m talking about; only certified nines and tens past the velvet rope, eights allowed only if they were a big enough name for TMZ on TV.

-I danced with people who were the sort of beautiful you only saw in advertisements for *haute couture* and French fragrance, not in the flesh.
+I danced with people who were the sort of beautiful you only saw in advertisements for *haute couture* and French fragrance houses, not in the flesh.
 I had sex only in public places that night, or at least in places where many people could see me.
 I snorted things and burnt things and ate things; sweated, screamed and danced.

 And as I did all this, and caught my reflection in every shiny surface, I fell more and more in love with a new, beautiful me.
 Sliding up and down on a man’s waist with his back to a bathroom mirror, I stared at myself, looked into my own eyes.
-And I caused myself to orgasm by my own new and foreign beauty.
-The intensity of my self-possession was such that if I’d seen my reflection in a pool, I might have died trying to kiss myself.
+In witnessing my own new and foreign beauty, I gave myself an orgasm.
+The intensity of my self-possession was such that if I’d seen my reflection in a pool, I might have drowned trying to kiss myself.

 Only one thing gave me pause.
 In the far distance inside each reflection, I thought I saw the filthy, emaciated bodies of the naked women in cages.
-Well, not directly.
-I saw them only (if at all) on the periphery of my line of sight.
-But I heard their rattling chains and manacles; I heard their bestial howls sounding all the way from inside their excrementitious cages.
+Not directly, though.
+I saw their bodies only (if at all) peripheral to my line of sight.
+But their rattling chains and manacles, those I could hear; their bestial howls sounding all the way from inside their excrementitious cages, too.

 I forgot to call the police.
 Ask me how I could forget such a thing.
 Nevertheless, I did.
 But I saw those women, or sensed them, in the reflections of car windows and sidewalk puddles, in the gleaming curves of sleek German cars, in any surface that showed back my likeness.
 It felt like they were waiting to break through.
 And they seemed so very hateful to me.